Bounce Rate – The crucial part of SEO that you are (probably) overlooking

 If someone asks you what your ‘bounce rate is, there are two common ways to answer this question…

-Way #1 – Tell them the amount of times that you can jump up and down on a trampoline in under 60 seconds.
+Way #1 – Tell them the number of times that you can jump up and down on a trampoline in under 60 seconds.

 Way #2 – Tell them the percentage of people that visit a single page on your website and do nothing on the page before leaving.

 Today, we are here to discuss the 2nd type of bounce rate (sorry, trampoline lovers).

 But!
 While bounce rates might sound like a small thing, they are an EXTREMELY underrated part of your website’s SEO.